 - No drilling required.

 - Some parents complained the keys break if dropped.

 All you have to do is peel off the plastic covering the adhesive strip, stick it on your clean cabinet and you’re done.
-To open the cabinet once it’s on, you’ll reach your finger inside the top of the cabinet, press down on the latch and you’ll be in.
+To open the cabinet once it’s on, reach your finger inside the top of the cabinet, press down on the latch and you’ll be in.